Criminal Justice (BA)

 Justice also must have a minor in another discipline.

 In addition, all Criminal Justice majors must take the ETS major field test in criminal justice as part of their Capstone Seminar (CJ 492) and receive a satisfactory score.
 (The standards for passing are determined by the Department of Political Science and Criminal Justice).
-Students with unsatisfactory scores on the ETS test can retake the test, or they may be required to repeat coursework in criminal justice.)
+Students with unsatisfactory scores on the ETS test can be required to retake the test, or they may be required to repeat coursework in criminal justice.)
 The Capstone Seminar is typically offered in the Fall Semester only, and is open to Criminal Justice majors with Senior status.

 |Criminal Justice Major||Credit Hours|